Fault-tolerant Coding for Entanglement-Assisted Communication: Introduction

 Here, $I(X:Y)=H(X)+H(Y)-H(XY)$ denotes the mutual information between the random variable $X$ and the output $Y=T(X)$, where $H(X)=-\sum_x p_X(x)\log(p_X(x) )$ is the Shannon entropy of the discrete random variable $X$ with a set of possible values $x$ that is distributed according to a probability distribution $p_X$.

-Various generalizations of this communication scenario to quantum channels lead to different notions of capacity.
-Two important examples are the classical capacity of a quantum channel \cite{Holevo96,SW97} , which quantifies how well a quantum channel can transmit classical information encoded in quantum states, and the quantum capacity \cite{Lloyd97,Shor02,Devetak03}, where quantum information itself is to be transmitted through the channel.
+Various generalizations of this communication scenario to a quantum channel $T:\mathcal{M}_{d_A} \rightarrow \mathcal{M}_{d_B}$, where $\mathcal{M}_d$ denotes the matrix algebra of complex $d\times d$-matrices, lead to different notions of capacity.
+Two important examples are the classical capacity of a quantum channel \cite{Holevo96,SW97}, which quantifies how well a quantum channel can transmit classical information encoded in quantum states, and the quantum capacity \cite{Lloyd97,Shor02,Devetak03}, where quantum information itself is to be transmitted through the channel.
 Both of these notions of capacity have entropic formulas.
-However, they are not known to admit a characterization which is independent of the number of channel copies $n$, a so-called single-letter characterization, which would simplify their calculation.
+However, they are not known to admit a characterization which is independent of the number of channel copies, a so-called single-letter characterization, which would simplify their calculation.

 The \textit{entanglement-assisted capacity}, where the encoding and decoding machines have access to arbitrary amounts of entanglement, does not only admit such a single-letter characterization, but it can in fact be regarded as the only direct formal analogue of Shannon's original formula, since the classical mutual information is simply replaced by its quantum counterpart \cite{BSST02}: